 I guess they are trying, but I don’t think reality will be plane loads wanting to travel direct.
 Some of course but not enough.

 The good news for New Zealanders is that prices will likely be extremely competitive.
 It also appears that Emirates is releasing plenty of award availability on the new route.
-You can redeem Qantas points or Emirates Skywards miles to fly Economy, Business or First class from Auckland to Bali.
+You can redeem Qantas Frequent Flyer points or Emirates Skywards miles to fly Economy, Business or First class from Auckland to Bali.

 Wiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiide open in all classes. 🙂 Every day.